 Should you buy an extended warranty for your new vehicle

 It’s a dilemma every new and used car buyer faces.
-You’re sitting with the dealer’s finance person they’re pressuring you to buy “on the spot.”
+You’re sitting with the dealer’s finance person they’re pressuring you to buy an extended warranty “on the spot.”
 That’s no way to buy an extended warranty for your new car or truck.
-If you really want an extended warranty, do your homework first.
-Because there are better places to buy than from the selling dealer and many times you can get the same extended warranty for less.
+If you really want one, do your homework first.

 So first, let’s talk about whether you need one.
 Then I’ll walk you through the best kinds to buy and how to buy them.